Sir Francis Fletcher-Vane, 5th Baronet: Scouting

-With the spread of the alternative British Boy Scouts programme throughout the world, Vane informally aligned the various groups as the Legion of World Scouts, the first international organisation, in 1911 then more formally as the Order of World Scouts on 11 November 1911.
+With the spread of the alternative British Boy Scouts programme throughout the world, Vane informally aligned the various groups as the Legion of World Scouts, the first international organisation, in 1911, then more formally as the Order of World Scouts on 11 November 1911.
 Vane became the Grand Scout Master of the Order of World Scouts.

 Vane put his wealth behind the organisations: providing a London headquarters and financed the organisation, even the manufacture of BBS uniforms.
 This overburdened his finances to the point of having to declare bankruptcy in 1912.
 Thus the British Boy Scouts lost their headquarters, source of equipment and uniforms and their leader.
 Vane continued his involvement with the remnant BBS, as he inspected the Troop of the London Commissioner Percy Herbert Pooley in 1915.

 Vane returned to Italy after World War I to find that the Italian Boy Scouts he founded had been mainly absorbed by the National Scouts Corps (Corpo Nazionale Giovani Esploratori Italiani - CNGEI).
 Some joined in with the creation of the Catholic Association of Scouts (Associazione Scautistica Cattolica Italiana - ASCI) in 1916, later named AGESCI.
 He began working with the latter group.
 He tried to get Baden-Powell to accept the ASCI as a member of the World Organization of the Scout Movement.
-He also try to get the BBS back together with the Boy Scouts Association.
+He also tried to get the BBS back together with the Boy Scouts Association.
 Both of these efforts were without success.
 In 1927, he left for the United Kingdom as the Fascists quashed the Italian Scouting Movement, in favour of the Opera Nazionale Balilla (ONB), an Italian Fascist youth organisation.
-Despite a private letter to Sir Francis Vane 24 April 1933, sympathising with Vane’s worries, the Balilla was an organisation that was publicly highly praised by Baden-Powell, as the application of scouting as part of national education.
+Despite a private letter to Sir Francis Vane 24 April 1933, sympathising with Vane's worries, the Balilla was an organisation that was publicly highly praised by Baden-Powell, as the application of scouting as part of national education.

 Personal life

-He succeeded his cousin Sir Henry Ralph Fletcher-Vane as baronet in 1908.
+He succeeded his cousin Sir Henry Fletcher-Vane as baronet in 1908.

 His first wife, Anna Oliphant da Costa Ricci, daughter of the Baron Anselmo da Costa Ricci of Portugal, whom he married in 1888, died in 1922.
 Vane became a Knight Commander of the Order of Christ (Portugal) in 1889.
 He married his second wife, Kathleen Crosbie in 1927.
 Sir Francis died in 1934 aged 72, after spending his last year of life in ill health at St Thomas' Hospital in Lambeth.

+Legacy

+In 2016, Fletcher-Vane was commemorated on a postage stamp in Ireland to mark the centenary of the Easter Rising.